 The Mouthfeel of this tea is moderate and smooth, a little sticky and a little bitter when the tea liquid is thick.
-This does not mean that the dried orange is beginning to mold: in fact, it is really a sort of condensation that occurs throughout the baking process, where the citrus oil of the peel will be released and then took shape into the sweet substance.
+Does not mean that the dried orange is beginning to mold: in fact, it is indeed a sort of condensation that occurs throughout the baking process, where the citrus oil of the peel will be released and then took shape into the sweet substance.
 According to some research study, this frost is not only safe however also beneficial to the human body.

 Orange Xinhui Green Mandarin Ripened Pu Erh Tea

 - Shop in cool, dry location far from sunshine; keep ventilated

 - Low caffeine (less than 10% of a cup of coffee).

 - It tastes minor sweetness and uses a smooth and soft mouthfeel with the tangy citrus taste, giving an extremely cool aftertaste and comfortable throat surface.

 - Intense and dense red.